‘Both-to-blame’ Collision clause in Marine Insurance

 - Servants of the carrier in the navigation

 In spite of modern technology, shipping accidents still occur at sea.
 When such accidents happen, both ship captains can be at fault.
 Due to the negligence of both the captains or any other responsible person, the ships crash into each other.
-So, in simple words, both parties become responsible for causing the accident as directed by ‘both to blame’ clause in the marine insurance policy.
+So, in simple words, both parties become responsible for causing the accident as directed by the ‘both to blame’ collision clause in the marine insurance policy.

 Established in 2001, A.J Construction company in Mumbai had made a big name for itself in the industry in a short span of time.
 The company got a contract for constructing roadways in Malaysia.
-The company decided to send a consignment of equipments and machinery to Malaysia via water.
+The company decided to send a consignment of equipment and machinery to Malaysia via water.

-Transportation by water-ways had its own risks and hence A.J Constructions decided to purchase a marine insurance policy to avert any risks or losses which prevailed in water transport.
+Transportation by waterways had its own risks and hence A.J Constructions decided to purchase a marine insurance policy to avert any risks or losses which prevailed in water transport.
 All the construction material was properly inspected before the journey.

 During the journey, the ship carrying the construction material of A.J Constructions came close to another ship, loaded with its own cargo.
 The captain of both the ships left the helm of the ship unattended and the ships crashed into each other.